joshcanhelp/josh-to-11/content/md/post/117-insane-ideas-are-lifes-great-equalizer.md

 Next comes frantic planning.
 We’re talking drawings, sketches, late-night to early morning typing, writing, and researching.
 The idea isn’t fully formed yet so it feels incomplete.
 You’ll add features and benefits and add-ons and bells and whistles.
 There’s no sense of how the idea will come together or if it is sound, just frenetic, unfocused activity.

 At some point during this planning stage, you reach a stage that traps many, many people (for good reason).
 All this planning has brought you to where you need to actually take a step forward to make the idea happen.
 The problem is multifaceted: there are so many steps to take and so many ways to take each of them.
-If you had the domain experience to generate the idea, you’re probably missing the necessary business, marketing, and technological acumen to nuture this idea to maturity.
+If you had the domain experience to generate the idea, you’re probably missing the necessary business, marketing, and technological acumen to nurture this idea to maturity.
 Conversely, if you’ve got the goods in the acumen department, you’re probably missing the domain knowledge about the market you’re charging into headlong.

 The decisions you make at this step plant the seeds for success or failure (remembering that your idea is a failure right up to when it succeeds).
 Read more than you think you can handle, discuss things with a broad range of people, and take advice from people who have been down this path before.
 Paramount to that, don’t make decisions until you have to and, when you do make them, follow through.
 Nothing will derail you faster than ignorance combined with indecision.
 Hang on tight.